CyberShadow/trimcheck/README.md

 It uses a similar method to the one described [here][Anandtech], but uses sector calculations to avoid searching the entire drive for the sought pattern.
-It also pads the sought data with 32MB blocks of dummy data, to give some room to processes which may otherwise overwrite the tested deteled disk area.
+It also pads the sought data with 32MB blocks of dummy data, to give some room to processes which may otherwise overwrite the tested deleted disk area.

 The program will set up a test by creating and deleting a file with unique contents, then (on the second run) checks if the data is still accessible at the file's previous location.